Escape from Jupiter: Plot

 Now safely on the station, the survivors must now face a decision.
 Do they stay, or do they leave?
 With the last ore carrier having left only in the past week, it would be 6 months before the next ore carrier arrives.
-Some however, have reservations about sending a derelict space station halfway across the solar system.
+Some however, have reservations about sending a derelict space station halfway across the Solar System.
 After all the alternatives have been weighed up, it is determined that they will go.
 In order to break Jupiter's massive gravitational pull, they couple the space tug up to KL-5.
 As the systems begin to countdown for launch, an error appears in the space station control room.
 They are unable to fire the thrusters from there.
 Meanwhile, on the tug, Jarrod and his father and Michael's father are attempting to fix the problem.
 They test fire the tugs engines determining that the tug is fine but it must be the computer controls.
 With less than 1 minute to go, they still do not have a response in the control room.
 The three in the tug decide to fire it manually from the tug.
 As the time comes, the engines roar into life at full power.
 At 65% escape velocity, the engines of the tug can't take much more.
 The whole station begins shaking violently as they attempt to get out of the gas giant's gravitational pull.
 With the tug's engines at 115%, the station begins accelerating and soon hits escape velocity.
 Next stop Saturn.

 Michael, Kingston and Jarrod are in the hydroponics bay.
 This device also produces the oxygen for the station.
 Whilst cultivating algae Kingston asks Michael why they're going to Saturn despite it being further away from Earth.
 Michael explains that it's necessary in order to conserve fuel.
 They will use Saturn to slingshot around and head straight to Earth.
 A solar sail failure threatens to derail the voyage but after much work, Carl is able to fix the hydraulics allowing the solar sail to retract and then slingshot around Saturn.

 On the approach to the inner planets, the next big hurdle is now the asteroid belt.

+When a fuel shortage develops, Duffy calls off Christmas.
+Professor Ingosol suggests that they siphon fuel from the ore carrier that launched ahead of them, but it doesn't appear to be in the location he calculated it would be.
+In secret, Kingston and Anna gather items for presents, while Kumiko uses her computer to program a holographic tree.
+Thanks to the kids, a necessary replacement component is found, the ship's sensors are repaired, KL-5's fuel is replenished, and everyone celebrates Christmas.